ysyk2021/how-to-promote-workplace-health-and-safety-for-enhanced-well-being-and-performance/src/chapter-3-2.md

-# Strategies for Identifying Workplace Hazards and Risks

 In this chapter, we will discuss various strategies for identifying workplace hazards and risks.
 Identifying potential hazards and risks is a critical step in creating a safe and healthy work environment.
 By proactively recognizing and assessing these factors, organizations can implement effective control measures to mitigate risks and prioritize workplace health and safety.